CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation: Analysis

-\textbf{Average word accuracy on reasoning models increases with crossing letter count.} As shown in Figure~\ref{fig:intersection_accuracy}, the average WCR for each range of crossing letter counts, divided into three groups, across five reasoning LLMs and nine non-reasoning LLMs.
-We observe that reasoning models achieve higher accuracy as the number of letter intersections increases, whereas this trend is not observed for non-reasoning LLMs.
-This pattern aligns with our main observations, where reasoning models tend to exhibit higher ICRs---indicating that they benefit from effectively utilizing grid constraints for solution space reduction.
+Figure~\ref{fig:intersection_accuracy} presents the average WCR for each range of crossing letter counts, divided into three groups, across five reasoning and nine non-reasoning LLMs.
+We observe that reasoning models exhibit increasing accuracy with a greater number of letter intersections, whereas this trend is not observed for non-reasoning LLMs.
+This observation aligns with our main experiment results, in which reasoning models tend to exhibit higher ICRs, suggesting that they benefit from effectively utilizing grid constraints for solution space reduction.
+However, we do not observe the same pattern on 14x14 puzzles---likely because puzzles with larger grids are substantially more difficult even for reasoning models.
+We provide detailed results in Appendix~\ref{appendix_crossing_letter_constraints}.

+To further isolate the effect of crossing-letter density within a constrained grid, we perform a quasi-ablation study on 7x7 puzzles by stratifying puzzles into low, medium, and high-density groups based on the average number of crossing letters per word, as shown in Table~\ref{tab:crossing_letter}.
+Overall, within different densities, reasoning LLMs demonstrate improved WCR with a greater number of crossing letters, whereas non-reasoning LLMs show relatively stable performance.